acemod/ACE3/wiki/framework/rearm-framework.md

 0  | Any object | Object | Required
 1  | Disable rearming, true to disable, false to enable | Boolean | Optional (default: `true`) **R** | None | None | Return value

+This functions disables rearming for all supported turrets of a certain vehicle.

 #### 2.3.1 Example 1